monome/docs/crow/manual-update.md

 On Windows 7, you may need to use the "USB Serial (CDC)" driver instead of WinUSB.

+### Linux

+If you're having trouble flashing crow's firmware on Manjaro / Arch Linux, there's a chance your crow toolchain needs to be rebuilt following [these steps](https://gist.github.com/ninayanez/77479ebac61599158464a3129d851e63) (thank you @ninayanez!).

 ### update succeeded, but crow is still not connecting to druid / norns {#not-connecting}

 If the update successfully flashed, but your crow is still not connecting to druid or norns, then there's a chance that a loaded script has caused a boot failure.
 Inside of the zip file you downloaded to manually update crow, you'll notice an `erase_userscript` command for both Windows and MacOS/Linux -- please [force the bootloader](#Force) and then run whichever file corresponds to your operating system. crow should happily take flight afterward.